 Measure H4 Number of clients participating in health education programs.
-Definition of Health education program: "Any planned combination of learning experiences Key Terms esigned to predispose, enable, and reinforce voluntary behavior conducive to health in idividuals, groups or communities."
+Definition of Key Terms Health education program: "Any planned combination of learning experiences designed to predispose, enable, and reinforce voluntary behavior conducive to health in individuals, groups or communities."
 (Green, LW and Kreuter, MW.
-Health Promotion lanning: An Educational and Ecological Approach , 3rd ed.
-Mountain View, CA: layfield Publishing Company; 1999.)
-An educational process by which the public ealth system conveys information to the community regarding community health atus, health care needs, positive health behaviors and health care policy issues.
-National Public Health Performance Standards Project.)
-How to Calculate/ Measure/ Collect Data Count unduplicated new clients who participate in the grantee's health education program.
+Health Promotion Planning: An Educational and Ecological Approach , 3rd ed.
+Mountain View, CA: Mayfield Publishing Company; 1999.)
+An educational process by which the public health system conveys information to the community regarding community health status, health care needs, positive health behaviors and health care policy issues.
+(National Public Health Performance Standards Project.)
+How to Calculate/ Measure/ Collect Data Count unduplicated new clients who participate in the Sponsor's health education program.
 If the health education program has multiple sessions, topics, etc., count the client once.
 Do not count clients by number of sessions.
 For example, if a health education program meets once a month for one year, and has 12 participants who complete, then only report 12 (not 144).
-Grantee collects data on clients attending each session.
+Sponsor collects data on clients attending each session.
 Logs, case management systems, etc.

-Maaguna II5 Number of children and worth an according in school or often shool advection Measure H5 Number of children and youth engaged in in-school or afterschool physical education activities with the purpose of reducing childhood obesity.
+[ Measure H5 Number of children and youth engaged in in-school or afterschool physical education activities with the purpose of reducing childhood obesity.
 Definition of Children and youth must be enrolled in elementary, middle, or high school programs Key Terms within a public, charter, private, or home-school arrangement.
 Physical education activities must be in addition to regular activities that would have been provided by the school or afterschool program (cannot supplant existing activities).
 One goal of the physical activity should be to reduce or prevent childhood obesity.
 How to Count of the number of children actively participating in the activities.
 Not just the Calculate/ number enrolled or even the number attending, but rather the number who engage in Measure/ the activities.
 Count each child only once.
 Collect Data FAQs E26.
 Can summer programs select the H5 performance measure?
 The H5 output could apply to summer programming, provided the programming meets the criterion of being in addition to regular activities that would have been provided by the school or camp during the summer term.
 This interpretation is the same as ED27A and ED27B above.
+I

 Measure H6 Number of children and youth receiving nutrition education with the purpose of reducing childhood obesity.
-Definition of Key Terms Children and youth must be enrolled in elementary, middle, or high school programs within a public, charter, private, or home-school arrangement.
+Definition of Children and youth must be enrolled in elementary, middle, or high school programs Key Terms within a public, charter, private, or home-school arrangement.
 Nutrition education must be in addition to what they would have regularly received as part of planned school curriculum or afterschool activity (cannot supplant existing activities).
 The education should be appropriate to the grade level.

-How to Calculate/ Measure/ Count of the number of children attending the nutrition education sessions.
-If delivered to a classroom, count the number of children in attendance that day (not the enrollment of children in the classroom).
+How to Count of the number of children attending the nutrition education sessions.
+If delivered Calculate/ to a classroom, count the number of children in attendance that day (not the enrollment Measure/ of children in the classroom).
 Every effort should be made to count each child only Collect Data once.
 If the nutrition education program includes multiple topics or sessions, count each child once.